OpenEvalProject/evals/manuscripts/elife-33465/v2/manuscript.md

 ## Abstract

-10.7554/eLife.33465.001 Non-centrosomal microtubule organizing centers (MTOCs) are important for microtubule organization in many cell types.
-In fission yeast Schizosaccharomyces pombe , the protein Mto1, together with partner protein Mto2 (Mto1/2 complex), recruits the γ-tubulin complex to multiple non-centrosomal MTOCs, including the nuclear envelope (NE).
+Non-centrosomal microtubule organizing centers (MTOCs) are important for microtubule organization in many cell types.
+In fission yeast Schizosaccharomyces pombe, the protein Mto1, together with partner protein Mto2 (Mto1/2 complex), recruits the γ-tubulin complex to multiple non-centrosomal MTOCs, including the nuclear envelope (NE).
 Here, we develop a comparative-interactome mass spectrometry approach to determine how Mto1 localizes to the NE.
 Surprisingly, we find that Mto1, a constitutively cytoplasmic protein, docks at nuclear pore complexes (NPCs), via interaction with exportin Crm1 and cytoplasmic FG-nucleoporin Nup146.
 Although Mto1 is not a nuclear export cargo, it binds Crm1 via a nuclear export signal-like sequence, and docking requires both Ran in the GTP-bound state and Nup146 FG repeats.
 In addition to determining the mechanism of MTOC formation at the NE, our results reveal a novel role for Crm1 and the nuclear export machinery in the stable docking of a cytoplasmic protein complex at NPCs.

 ## Introduction